jmcnamara/rust_xlsxwriter/examples/Readme.md

 * app_autofit.rs - An example of using a simulated Column Autofit using the rust_xlsxwriter library.

-* app_colors.rs - A sample palette of the the defined colors and user defined RGB colors available in the rust_xlsxwriter library.
+* app_colors.rs - A demonstration of the RGB and Theme colors palettes available in the rust_xlsxwriter library.

 * app_demo.rs - A simple, getting started, example of some of the features of the rust_xlsxwriter library.